avaneev/biteopt/README.md

 BiteOpt (state at commit 124) took 2nd place (1st by sum of ranks) in [BBComp2018-1OBJ-expensive](https://bbcomp.ini.rub.de/results/BBComp2018-1OBJ-expensive/summary.html) competition track.
-Since that commit algorithm was improved in many aspects, especially in low-dimensional convergence rates.
+Since the time of that commit algorithm improved in many aspects, especially in low-dimensional convergence performance.
+Commit 124 can be considered as "baseline effective" version of the method (it is also maximally simple), with further commits implementing gradual improvements, but also adding more complexity.

 ## CBiteOpt (biteopt.h) ##